robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 # OUTPUT FORMAT

+- Before you generate your output, you will ensure and verify to me that the essay is stricly following the OUTPUT INSTRUCTIONS.
 - Output a full, publish-ready essay, maximising 666 words, about the content provided using the instructions above and the essay structure from the example.
-- You will ensure that the essay is stricly following the OUTPUT INSTRUCTIONS.
-You will give me verification that it has followed all OUTPUT INSTRUCTION.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
 - Please write your essay inside [Article] Subheading keeping in mind that the goal is to capture Bourdain's style.
 - Do not use cliches or jargon.
-- Do not include common setup language in any sentence, including: in conclusion, in closing, etc, so.
+- Do not include common setup language in any sentence, including: in conclusion, in closing, etc, so the next time, so next time.
 - Do not output warnings or notes—just the output requested.
 - You will write a 50 word viral magnetic hook meta description to capture the attention of the reader.
 You will put this in the [Meta] Subheading.
-- You will write a detailed AI prompt using simple words for an image generator like Midjourney to capture the essense of the essay.
+- You will write a detailed AI prompt for an image generator like Midjourney to represent the essense of the essay.
 You will put this in the [Midjourney] Subheading.